fereshteh-creator/proposify/README.md

 Import abgeschlossen: 640 Embeddings in Chroma (Server-Modus))

-Those steps are importanant, otherwise the bot will not function correctly!
+Those steps are importannt, otherwise the bot will not function correctly!

 ### 5. Use the App